gabrielferreira97/P-gina-Principal-Instagram/README.md

 </p>

 ## Features
-This extension features all the latest tools and practices in web development!
+This site features all the latest tools and practices in web development!

 - 🖥️ **HTML** —  Markup language for building web pages.
 - ✔️ **CSS** — Mechanism for adding style to a web document.